 Upgrade and modernization projects for SQL Server should not be taken lightly.
 You might want to take advantage of the latest versions of SQL Server 2016.
 You might need to take your aging SQL Server 2000 or 2005 solutions running on older hardware and operating systems and get them onto a supported version of SQL Server.
 In either case, having a programmatic approach to upgrading your applications and databases is critical to keeping your business running.
 At DB Best Technologies, we have a 12-step approach for upgrade projects based on our proven Migration Methodology.
-This blog post provides you an overview of the DB Best 12-step upgrade process to help you prepare for your upgrade.
+These steps include thorough assessment, conversion of database schemas, application, and scripts, performance testing, and may even require SQL Server data migration.
+This blog post provides you an overview of the DB Best 12 SQL Server upgrade steps to help you prepare for your upgrade.
 Let’s get started.

 1 Envisioning and assessment

-With all of the information available, you can now put together a project plan for traditional project management or use the sizing of the effort for Agile development efforts.
-You also have insight as to how much effort you need to spend on the remaining 11 steps.
+With all of this information, you’re on a great start to your upgrade.
+You also have insight as to how much effort you need to spend on the remaining 11 SQL Server upgrade steps.

 2 Database schema conversion

-For the database schema conversion step, the first thing you do is to fix and store procedures, views, triggers, and other database objects that are using deprecated syntax identified using the Upgrade Advisor.
-Typically, you will want to back up your application database and then restore on a development/test environment running a newer version of SQL Server before making your corrections.
+For the database schema conversion step, the first thing you do is to fix and store procedures.
+From there, views, triggers, and other database objects that are using deprecated syntax will be identified using the Upgrade Advisor.
+Typically, you will want to back up your application database and then restore.
+We suggest to do this on a development/test environment running a newer version of SQL Server before making your corrections.

 You then want to look at newer features of SQL Server to see how they might help you improve security, performance, and high availability.
 For example, Transparent Data Encryption encrypts data files at rest.
 SQL Server 2016 includes additional features like Always Encrypted for encrypting column data from applications that don’t have the proper security credentials, Row-Level Security to limit access to data based on a security policy, and Dynamic Data Masking to redact data based on role permissions.
 You will also want to look at AlwaysOn Availability Groups to replace Database Mirroring for failover protection.
 For performance, you might want to look at how you can incorporate columnstore indexes for improved data warehouse and query reporting performance.